Discover the masterful tradition of fine art portraiture,

 ABOUT MY CLIENTS

-Since 2019, I've had the privilege of creating portraits for a wide range of wonderful clients.
+Since 2019, I have had the privilege of creating portraits for a wide range of wonderful clients.

-I have learned that discretion is the most wanted skill in building trust.
-I have very strict rules as to what I publish or publicly disclose about my clients.
-I never act without explicit permission.
+I have learned that discretion is one of the most valued elements in building trust.
+I maintain very strict rules about what I publish or publicly disclose about my clients and never share anything without explicit permission.

 A NOTE FROM DANIELLE STEEL